-One of Brussels’ majestic landmarks is the green dome on top of the Botanique building (check the Botanique article).
+One of Brussels’ majestic landmarks is the green dome on top of the Botanique building.
 You can see it from far away.
 Inside, hanging down from a long rope attached to the dome’s oculus, a disco ball spins.

 I spend quite some time under its rotating reflections, because one of my favorite locations in Brussels is here: the Rotonde.